jacygao/spiderman/README.md

 # Spiderman
 A simple web crawler that crawls a website n-links deep and calculate the number of  unique rendered words found on each page and in total.

-Please be aware that I'm not a C++ developer and I don't have professional experience with C++.
-I would feel more comfortable coding it in a different language such as PHP/Javascript/Golang.
-Sorry for any rookie mistakes.

 <b>One-time setup</b>

 Install Gumbo (https://github.com/google/gumbo-parser)